 We immediately set out to explore many of the great things to do in Vienna.
 Downtown Vienna is like a museum in itself, each street hides particular magic, all you have to do is look a little more closely and you will be amazed.

-The first of many attractions we visited was the St. Stephen’s Cathedral, the most important religious building in Vienna and also the place where the wedding and the funeral of the genius Mozart took place.
+The first of many attractions you should visit in Vienna is the St. Stephen’s Cathedral, the most important religious building in Vienna and also the place where the wedding and the funeral of the genius Mozart took place.

 During our time strolling the streets, we visited the imperial palace of Hofburg, the largest and oldest palace in Vienna.
 The president of Austria lives in the Palace along with the impressive National Library of Austria.